-The total pension liability in the January 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2021:
+The total pension liability in the January 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2022:

 Valuation date January 1, 2022 Actuarial cost method Entry age normal cost method.
-Amortization method Prior year's total contribution increased by 6.5% for fiscal 2022 through fiscal 2028, and thereafter the remaining unfunded liability will be amortized on a 4.0% annual increasing basis; Early Retirement Incentive (ERI) liability amortized in level payments.
+Amortization method Prior year's total contribution increased by 6.50% for fiscal 2023 through fiscal 2028, and thereafter the remaining unfunded liability will be amortized on a 4.00% annual increasing basis; Early Retirement Incentive (ERI) liability amortized in level payments.
 Remaining amortization period 17 years from July 1, 2020 for non-ERI liability, and 2 years from July 1, 2020 for 2010 ERI Asset valuation method The difference between the expected return and the actual investment return on a market value basis is recognized over a five-year period.
-Asset value is adjusted as necessary to be within 20% of the market value.
-Discount rate 7.15%, previously 7.30% Inflation rate 3.25% Projected salary increases Varies by length of service with ultimate rate of 4.00% for Group 1, 4.25% for Group 2 and 4.50% for Group 4 Cost of living adjustments 3% of first \$16,000 of retirement income Mortality rates Pre-retirement rates reflect the RP-2014 Blue Collar Employees table projected generationally with Scale MP-2021.
-Post-retirement rates reflect the RP-2014 Blue Collar Healthy Annuitant table projected generationally with Scale MP-2021.
-For disabled retirees, the rates reflect the RP-2014 Blue Collar Healthy Annuitant table set forward 1 year projected generationally with Scale MP-2021.
+Asset value is adjusted as necessary to be within 20% of the fair value.
+Discount rate 7.15%.
+Inflation rate 3.25% Inflation rate Projected salary increases 3.25% Varies by length of service with ultimate rate of 4.00% for Group 1, Projected salary increases 3.25% Varies by length of service with ultimate rate of 4.00% for Group 1, 4.25% for Group 2 and 4.50% for Group 4